 There is also provision for CGPS to increase the support matching for externally funded (national) training programs and improve transparency for matching.

 Before implementation can begin steps must be taken to ensure we do this right.
-Over the next several months (as of Jan 2021) work will continue to fine-tune allocation models that fit and/or can be adapted to ensure an equitable distribution of funding is maintained without units experiencing any reductions to current funding allocations provided by CGPS.
+Over the next several months (as of Jan 2022) work continues to fine-tune allocation models that fit and/or can be adapted to ensure an equitable distribution of funding is maintained without units experiencing any reductions to current funding allocations provided by CGPS.

 The most recent version was distributed to Graduate Chairs and Graduate Associate Deans with an ask to share among your colleges/schools/programs.
 Fine-tuning of Model 5 is underway.
 We know that there is not a one size fits all solution; conversations continue.